apache/incubator-gluten/dev/vcpkg/README.md

-# A Quick Gudie for Mantaining Vcpkg Depends
+# A Quick Gudie for Maintenancing Vcpkg Depends

 It is recommanded to read [vcpkg documents](https://learn.microsoft.com/en-us/vcpkg/).
 It is quite easy to understand if you have experience in packaging on linux or mac homebrew.